tjk911/leaflet-clickadd/README.md

 Early demo
 ===========
-* A very basic demo can be found [here](http://www.sctimesapps.com/kaitest/leafletclickadd)
+* A working demo can be found [here](http://www.sctimesapps.com/kaitest/leafletclickadd)
 * On mobile, tap-and-hold to add a marker